The IFR is the first industry-wide database of known insurance fraudsters. It is the latest step in the ongoing battle against insurance fraud.

 The Partners

-The IFB was set up by the ABI to disrupt and co-ordinate action against people committing organised insurance crime in the UK.
+The IFR was set up to disrupt and co-ordinate action against people committing organised insurance crime in the UK.
 The IFB is a not for profit organisation funded by the insurance industry, specifically focussed on detecting and preventing organised and cross industry insurance fraud.

 For more information on the IFB, visit www.insurancefraudbureau.org